 WORLD PREMIERE.
 Allisyn Davis, an American reporter for The New York Times, heads to Pakistan to cover the honor killing of a young woman.
 Through a series of cultural collisions, candid interviews, and dangerous encounters, she learns the details of this event, and faces her own demons and judgments.
 One culture mirrors the other, asking questions about forgiveness, self-worth, and justice.

-Honor Killing contains use of explicit language, sexual content, frank discussion of violence against women, and current worldview political discourse.
+Honor Killing by Sarah Bierstock contains use of explicit language, sexual content, frank discussion of violence against women, and current worldview political discourse.
 Suitable for mature audiences.

 Do you need a ride to the theatre?
 Click here to find out more about our partnership with iTN Suncoast.

 Video & Projection Design | Rocco DiSanti